mckraken/mckrakens-musings/docs/workstation_configuration/set_up_mkdocs.md

 2. Navigate to **REPO NAME** repository to the `docs/` sub-folder.

     !!! note
-        There are two levels of "docs" folders in the repo.
+        There might be two levels of "docs" folders in the repo.
 The first level is the base of the documentation area where `mkdocs` is run and the mkdocs.yml file lives.
-The second level docs/ folder under this documentation area is where the actual documentation files live that are used to generate the static pages for the documentation site.
+The second level docs/ folder under this is where the actual documentation files live that are used to generate the static pages for the documentation site.

-3. Run `poetry install` or `make install` to install the required Python packages in the poetry environment.
+3. Run `poetry install` or `make install` to install the required Python packages in the poetry environment while located in the directory where the pyproject.toml file is.
 4. (Optional) Run `poetry shell` to activate the poetry virtual environment.

     !!! tip